-Professor Libal's work has focused on women’s and children’s rights movements, the advocacy of international non-governmental organizations on behalf of refugees, the resettlement of refugees, and the localization of human rights norms and practices in the United States.
+Professor Libal's work has focused on women’s and children’s rights movements, the advocacy of international non-governmental organizations on behalf of refugees in the U.S., American resettlement of refugees, and the localization of human rights norms and practices in the United States.
 She focuses on social mobilization for the right to adequate food and housing.

 Areas of Expertise (7)